okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 | [Bugs fixed in 2023.09.0](#bugs-fixed-in-2023-09-0) | September 13, 2023 |

 #### Updates to profile enrollment policy
-This feature delivers parity for upgraded orgs who used the Self Service Registration (SSR) feature in Classic Engine.
+This feature delivers parity for upgraded orgs that used the Self-Service Registration (SSR) feature in Classic Engine.
 Previously in Identity Engine, SSR was combined with profile enrollment.
 Users were unable to sign in after the upgrade if their org used read-only or hidden attributes for SSR in Classic Engine.
 Identity Engine now separates SSR and profile enrollment, and turns off progressive profiling by default.
 This ensures that no admins are locked out and users can sign in to their orgs even if they have special attributes.

 #### Automatically assign super admin role to an app
 Admins can now automatically assign the super admin role to all of their newly created public client apps.
 See [Work with the admin component](https://help.okta.com/okta_help.htm?type=oie&id=ext-work-with-admin).